FAQ

 So why is a W bad in some cases?
 Again, it boils down to perceptions.
 One or two W’s in an academic transcript that’s filled with As and Bs will probably not be noticed.
 One or two W’s in an academic transcript that’s filled with Cs, Ds and Fs are more of an issue.
 But really, if your transcript is that bad, the W is probably the least of your troubles.
 We are more likely to talk to you about the Cs, Ds and Fs than we are about the Ws.

 So how does one get a W in the first place?
 Well, one has to withdraw from the course by a certain time in the term.
 The university has two withdraw or drop deadlines.
-The first deadline, usually the second Monday of the term, allows you to withdraw from a course without getting a W grade.
+The first deadline, usually the first Saturday of the term, allows you to withdraw from a course without getting a W grade.
 If you do that, the course will simply not exist on your transcript.
 The second deadline, usually the end of the 7th week of the term, allows you to withdraw from a course and earn the W grade in the process.
-Beyond this deadline, you won’t be able to withdraw from a course, with or without the W.
+Beyond this deadline, you won’t be able to withdraw from a course, with or without the W, unless you petition to do so.

 The lowest grade for which you can earn credit is a D-.
 However, you may need higher than a D- to satisfy whichever requirement you’re hoping to use the course for.

-With your general education requirements, there are at least three requirements with a C- minimum instead of the D-.
+- With your core education requirements, there are three requirements with a C- minimum instead of the D-.
 To satisfactorily complete the Writing classes (WR 121, 122, 123), the foreign language courses for the Bachelor of Arts requirement (ex.
 Span 203), and the math/computer science courses for the Bachelor of Science, you must earn a C- or above in those classes.
-For the university group requirements (Arts & Letters, Social Science, Science) as well as the SOJC non-major requirements (literature, history, economics), a D- will suffice.
+For the university area of inquiry requirements (Arts & Letters, Social Science, Science), a D- will suffice.

 Registration

 The registrar’s office maintains a detailed academic calendar of administrative dates and deadlines, including deadlines for adding and dropping classes, deadlines for changing your grading option and withdrawing from classes and dates for priority registration.
 It looks several terms into the future, so you can always plan ahead and make sure you’re prepared for those deadlines.
-You can also find administrative deadlines for each individual class in the CRN description, available on DuckWeb (student menu –> registration menu –> search for classes) or on classes.uoregon.edu.
+You can also find administrative deadlines for each individual class in the CRN description, available on DuckWeb or on classes.uoregon.edu.

 You will also have academic deadlines you need to meet for each class.
 The professor typically outlines these in the syllabus they provide to you on the first day of class.
 Put them in your planner or on your calendar right away so that none of those assignments slip by you.
 When a prof says a paper is due at noon, they do mean 12:00 pm, not 12:03 or 12:15.
 Turning an assignment in late or arriving late for an exam (even by a few minutes!) may mean you get reduced credit for the assignment, or it may mean that you forfeit the opportunity to earn credit at all.
-Deadlines are important.
-This is a journalism program; it is vital that you meet or beat every deadline you face.
+Deadlines are very important in this major.

 After you’ve registered for classes, check the registrar’s website to figure out your final examination schedule.
 If the class schedule you’ve designed gives you more than two final exams on the same day, you may wish to adjust your registration to come up with a less intense final exam schedule.